socom20/facebook-image-similarity-challenge-2021/all_datasets/README.md

 ## DeepFake competition

-This dataset was not used for the training of the models used in the final solution of the competition.
+This dataset was not used to train the models used in the final solution of the competition.
+If you only want to reproduce our results, it is not necessary to download it.

 - Images folder: <br />
 ```